Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 - Images for the site were taken from a free images site [pexels](https://www.pexels.com/search/solar/) and were provided from a further site uploaded to pexels called [pixabay](https://www.pexels.com/@pixabay)

-- Content for the site was written by the developer as part of his role in the renewable energy industry [diagrams.net](https://www.diagrams.net/)
+- Content for the site was written by the developer as part of his role in the renewable energy industry.

-- Some additional content was added to the site for demonstration of site functionality only and all content was taken from [site]()
+- Some additional content was added to the site for one of the articles (via a link) for demonstration of site functionality only and with the permission of Dr Stephen Finnegan who the site designer has worked with in the past.
+This has also been accredited on the site itself. [site](https://www.zcri.co.uk/)

 ## **Acknowledgements**